-In addition to single AF and continuous AF, the A5100 has an Auto AF mode in which it decides whether to use single or continuous AF depending upon whether it detects the subject to be moving.
+In addition to single AF and continuous AF, the A5100 has an Auto AF mode in which it decides whether to use single or continuous AF, depending on whether it detects the subject to be moving.
 It's capable of shooting at up to 6fps.

-This hybrid AF system also operates in Movie mode and footage maybe saved in AVCHD, XAVC S or MP4 format, or in XAVC S and MP4.
-Simultaneously.
-This gives the easy sharing capability of MP4 with the high data content of XAVX S.
+This hybrid AF system also operates in Movie mode and footage may be saved in AVCHD, XAVC S or MP4 format, or in XAVC S and MP4 – simultaneously.
+This provides the easy sharing capability of MP4 with the high data content of XAVX S.

-In addition to Focus Peaking to indicate areas of highest contrast (focus), there is a Zebra display to show areas approaching burning out and markers with grid lines and the centre point can be shown on screen to make framing easier.
+In addition to Focus Peaking to indicate areas of highest contrast (focus), there is a Zebra display to show areas approaching burn-out, and markers with grid lines and the centre point can be shown on screen to make framing easier.

 Like the NEX-5T, the A5100 has a 3-inch 921,000-dot LCD screen that is touch-sensitive and can be flipped up through 180 degrees for taking selfies.
 Touch-control is again fairly limited, however, as it can only be used for setting the AF point or tripping the shutter.